 Our 24-year-old granddaughter died of an alleged accidental OD, however she was forced into working as a Confidential Informant and details surrounding case very sketchy.
 Channel 4 I-Team did investigative piece that aired 6/2/17 which revealed that anyone who is on probation, per probation and...
 Read more »

 Unfortunately, you are past the statute of limitations.
 Even if you weren't I don't know that you would have a case, as there is a difference between moral and legal responsibility.
-For your own peace of mind contact a local attorney who handles police misconduct cases--find them through this...Read more »
+For your own peace of mind contact a local attorney who handles police misconduct cases--find them through...Read more »

 The fall would be tough as there is caselaw saying that jerking stop and start motions are part of train (and bus) riding.
 The cellulitis can happen from many causes once you have a cut.
-I don't see it but it would certainly make sense in a death case for you to contact an attorney who is a member...Read more »
+I don't see it but it would certainly make sense in a death case for you to contact an attorney who is a...Read more »

 Going through a divorce.
 Married less than two years.
 Wife took my 9yr old Springer Spaniel to vet for an ear infection and had him put to sleep without my knowledge or consent.
 Can I bring a lawsuit against her?
 Is this a felony or misdemeanor?
 Thank you.